 Plan 2023: The Early Stages

-To begin the process of updating Cameron University’s strategic plan, listening sessions were conducted on all CU campuses (Lawton, Duncan and Claremore) and at selected off-campus locations as a means of soliciting valuable feedback from key stakeholders concerning the university’s vision for the next five years and insights into current resources, priorities and programs.
+To begin the process of updating Cameron University’s strategic plan, listening sessions were conducted at the Lawton campus, at Cameron University-Duncan and Rogers State University, and at selected off-campus locations as a means of soliciting valuable feedback from key stakeholders concerning the university’s vision for the next five years and insights into current resources, priorities and programs.
 These sessions were conducted from February 10 to April 26, 2017.

 The key objectives of the listening tour were to: